 This, of course, is further exacerbated by a basic lack of any widely accepted pricing mechanism for cryptocurrencies.
-Whereas stocks are normally traded on centralized exchanges with uniform pricing, cryptocurrencies are decentralized and traded on a multitude of platforms-many times resulting in price discrepancies between exchanges.
-Further, unlike tangible assets like real estate that may have specific appraisals in respect of physical attributes, or IPR that can be appraised with their respective earnings potential, there is nothing concrete on which any value for virtual currencies could be based.
+Whereas stocks are normally traded on centralized exchanges with uniform pricing, cryptocurrencies are decentralized and traded on a multitude of platforms-many times resulting in price discrepancies between exchanges.15 Further, unlike tangible assets like real estate that may have specific appraisals in respect of physical attributes, or IPR that can be appraised with their respective earnings potential, there is nothing concrete on which any value for virtual currencies could be based.
 The price mainly depends on exogenous factors like investor appetite, technological development, and the global regulatory environment.
-This, in return, makes the gap huge when trying to apply traditional valuation models to cryptocurrencies, because the factors that influence their worth are most often unpredictable and fluctuating for the course of the price of the course of the c i.
+This, in return, makes the gap huge when trying to apply traditional valuation models to cryptocurrencies, because the factors that influence their worth are most often unpredictable and fluctuating16.

+B. Unique Challenges Presented by Decentralization and Anonymity i.
 Decentralization and its Impact on Taxation

-B. Unique Challenges Presented by Decentralization and Anonymity